 Samosas are one of the most common Indian snack found in every occasion at Indian homes, it is made with all-purpose flour which is known as maida then stuffed with a mixture of mashed boiled potato,green peas, lentils, onions, spices and green chili.
 Enjoy our samosas in Australia that are deep-fried in vegetable oil or real ghee to a golden brown color.

-Balushahi is considered as the Indian Donut which is soft, flaky deep-fried pastries dunked in a sticky cardamom and rose flavored syrup.
-The festival of lights “Diwali” is around the corner let us celebrate it with your own favourite Indian sweets Balu Shahi in Harris Park, Sydney, Australia at Taj Indian sweets and Restaurant .
+Balu shahi is considered as the Indian Donut which is soft, flaky deep-fried pastries dunked in a sticky cardamom and rose flavored syrup.
+The festival of lights “Diwali” is around the corner let us celebrate it with your favourite Indian sweets Balu Shahi in Harris Park, Sydney, Australia at Taj Indian sweets and Restaurant .

-Bengal offers a rich variety of delicacies for every Indian sweets in Australia.
-The sweet tooth of Bengalis, as well as the variety of sweets and desserts available in Taj Indian sweets and Restaurant Sydney, Australia is astounding.
-While some of those typical Pure Indian sweets in Sydney, Australia, items have now found their way to the rest of the country for the special occasion of Diwali which is on the cards these days.
+Bengal offers a rich variety of delicacies for every Indian sweets.
+The sweet tooth of Bengalis is famous, as well as the variety of bengali sweets and desserts available in Taj Indian sweets and Restaurant Sydney, Australia is astounding.
+While some of those typical Pure Indian sweets like Bengali Sweets in Harris Park, Australia, items have now found their way to the rest of the country for the special occasion of Diwali which is on the cards these days.